-The Brighton & Hove Food and Drink Festival 2014
+The Brighton & Hove Food and Drink Festival 2016

-The Brighton and Hove Food Festival event is hosted in different parts of the city from Hove Lawns, New Road, Jubilee square, Brighton Marina; it is an occasion when you can really spoil yourself through an amazing journey of food and the entertainment that goes with it.
+The Autumn Harvest runs in September each year and hosts more events, has more attendees and is a greater spectacle of food.
+Food Festival events are hosted in different parts of the city from Hove Lawns, New Road, Jubilee square, Brighton Marina; it is an occasion when you can really spoil yourself through an amazing journey of food and the entertainment that goes with it.
 Please prepare in advance and wear loose clothing so you have room to grow!

 Brighton and Hove are leading the way as a food and restaurant destination and the Brighton and Hove Food Festival is the biggest event of its kind in the South east of England.
 Each year this event continues to gather momentum, the organisers have a superb grasp as to what makes the city tick and so the Brighton Food Festival team just keep getting better and better.